qu1x/rezip/README.md

 Rouven Spreckels <rs@qu1x.dev>
 Merges ZIP/NPZ archives recompressed or aligned and stacks NPY arrays

-Options accepting <[glob:]value> pairs use the given values for matching file names in input ZIP archives.
+Options accepting <[glob=]value> pairs use the given values for matching file names in input ZIP archives.
 Matches of former pairs are superseded by matches of latter pairs.
-Omitting [glob:] by only passing a value assumes the * glob pattern matching all file names whereas an empty glob pattern matches no file names.
+Omitting [glob=] by only passing a value assumes the * glob pattern matching all file names whereas an empty glob pattern matches no file names.
 An empty value disables the option for the file names matching the glob pattern.
-Passing a single pair with an empty glob pattern and an empty value, that is a colon only, disables an option with default values entirely as in --recompress : whereas passing no pairs as in --recompress keeps assuming the default values.
+Passing a single pair with an empty glob pattern and an empty value, that is a = only, disables an option with default values entirely as in --recompress = whereas passing no pairs as in --recompress keeps assuming the default values.

 USAGE: